rjdulin/dulinservices.github.io/README.md

 # Dulin Services - Life Insurance Solutions

 This is the official website for Dulin Services, owned by Robert Dulin, a licensed life insurance agent and Marine Corps veteran.

 **Website features:**
 - Professional insurance services (Final Expense, Whole Life, Mortgage Protection)
 - Clean, mobile-friendly design
+- Contact form to capture leads directly
 - Direct consultation scheduling

 Built with simple HTML/CSS and hosted on GitHub Pages with a custom domain.